 Months of entry

-Develop the confidence, expertise and practical skills to become a professional art therapist, able to register with the Health & Care Professions Council and help change lives for the better.
+Develop the confidence, expertise and practical skills to become a professional art therapist and help change lives for the better.

 You will enhance your expertise and refine your practical skills through supervised practice in the field.
 You will take part in a placement organised by course staff and lasting between 100 and 120 days.
 This will give you first-hand experience in providing art therapy for clients with different needs and in a range of settings.